Falicer/IoT/README.md

 1. Open the library manager of your Arduino IDE
 2. Look up "Adafruit IO Arduino"
-3. Install it/ "Install All"
+3. Install it "Install All"

 This should go succesfull
 </details>